Anshul619/HLD-System-Designs/src/1_HLDDesignComponents/0_SystemGlossaries/HighAvailability.md

 ## Availability Patterns

-## Fail over Policies
+### Fail over Policies

-### Active-Active policy
+#### Active-Active policy
 - An active-active cluster is typically made up of at least two nodes, both actively running the same kind of service simultaneously.
 - In active-active, both servers are managing traffic, spreading the load between them.
 - This would enable application to be [fault-tolerant](FaultTolerance&DisasterRecovery.md).

-### Active-Passive policy
+#### Active-Passive policy
-- With active-passive fail-over, `heartbeats` are sent between the active and the passive server on standby.
+- With active-passive fail-over, only the active server handles traffic & `heartbeats` are sent between the active and the passive server on standby.
 - If the heartbeat is interrupted, the passive server takes over the active's IP address and resumes service.
 - The length of downtime is determined by whether the passive server is already running in 'hot' standby or whether it needs to start up from 'cold' standby.
-- Only the active server handles traffic.
+- `Active-Passive` policy is generally used for the [disaster recovery](FaultTolerance&DisasterRecovery.md#disaster-recoveryhttpsenwikipediaorgwikidisaster_recovery).
-- Active-passive failover can also be referred to as `master-slave failover`.
+- In AWS, active-passive policy can be configured in the [fail-over routing policy](../../2_AWSComponents/1_NetworkingAndContentDelivery/AmazonRoute53.md#failover-routing-policy) in [Route53](../../2_AWSComponents/1_NetworkingAndContentDelivery/AmazonRoute53.md).

-### :thumbsdown: Disadvantages
+#### :thumbsdown: Disadvantages of fail over policies
 - Fail-over adds more hardware and additional complexity.
 - There is a potential for loss of data if the active system fails before any newly written data can be replicated to the passive.

-## Replication & Data Consistency
+### Replication & Data Consistency
 - [Read here about replication & data consistency](ReplicationAndDataConsistency.md)

 # Source(s) and further reading